economic problems of all types.

 their own efforts.

-According to a recent internal survey, 68% of Grameen borrowers'
+According to an internal survey, 68% of Grameen borrowers' families

-families have crossed the poverty line.
-To do this according
+have crossed the poverty line.
+To do this according to Grameen's

-to Grameen's Bangladesh rural poverty line criteria, they must
+Bangladesh rural poverty line criteria, they must have a rainproof

-have a rainproof house, a sanitary toilet, clean drinking water
+house, a sanitary toilet, clean drinking water and the ability

-of school age must be in school and each household must eat
+age must be in school and each household must eat three meals

 The life story of Ammajan Amina, one of Grameen's first borrowers,